pokt-network/poktroll/docusaurus/docs/protocol/tokenomics/token_logic_modules.md

 1. `TLM pre-processing` - General pre-processing to determine the number of tokens to settle per claim.
 2. `TLM processing` - Iterating through each TLM, sequentially, independently of each other.

-## Background: Max ClaIAble Amount
+## Background: Max Claimable Amount

-_tl;dr Max ClaIAble Amount ∝ (Application Stake / Number of Suppliers per Session)_
+_tl;dr Max Claimable Amount ∝ (Application Stake / Number of Suppliers per Session)_

 Per **Algorithm 1** of the [Relay Mining paper](https://arxiv.org/pdf/2305.10672), the maximum amount a supplier can claim from an application in a single session